Wilbert83/Wilbert83/README.md

 ## 👋 About me

-I'm **Wilbert Miguel Nahuatlato**, a mechatronics engineer from Mexico 🇲🇽, currently in my thesis process.
+I'm **Wilbert Miguel Nahuatlato Juárez**, a mechatronics engineer from Mexico City 🇲🇽, currently in my thesis process.
 I'm passionate about connecting the physical world with the digital one — from low-level firmware on STM32 and ESP32 to AI algorithms, CNC machine design, and PCB engineering.

 When I'm not in front of the oscilloscope or the IDE, I'm producing music as a DJ or developing indie video games.